Skip to content

 Derby Homes manages and maintains Derby City Council's housing stock.
 The Council is classed as a 'large provider', owning a stock of more than 1,000 homes.

-Derby Homes is also a Registered Provider and has its own housing stock of just over 100 properties for rent.
+Derby Homes is also a Registered Provider and has its own housing stock of around 150 properties for rent.

 The Regulator of Social Housing’s Transparency, Influence and Accountability Standard requires all registered providers of social housing to collect and report annually on their performance using a core set of defined measures called the Tenant Satisfaction Measures (TSMs).
 For the purposes of reporting the TSMs, Derby City Council and Derby Homes are classed as a group structure and will be reported on a group basis.